Venmo vs. PayPal

 Reviews: Venmo vs. PayPal

-Both Venmo and PayPal have an A- rating with the Better Business Bureau but each only gets an average of one out of five stars from customer reviews.
+Both Venmo and PayPal have a B rating with the Better Business Bureau and each only gets an average of one out of five stars from customer reviews.
 For the most part, however, the low rankings are a result of customer complaints against individual merchants rather than PayPal and Venmo themselves.

 Cost: Venmo vs. PayPal